wba234/vpltools/README.md

 # About VPLTools
-VPLTools is a package for writing tests which work with the VPL Moodle plugin.
+VPLTools is a package for writing tests which work with the VPL plugin for Moodle.
 Test code is--naturally--written in Python, but VPLTools enables end-to-end testing of programs written in other languages too.

 ## Key Features
 VPLTools seeks to make implementing VPL assignments as easy as possible.
 Most of its features are available as part of the ```VPLTestCase``` class, which should be extended to create tests, like your would with Python's ```unittest.TestCase```.
 The ```VPLTestCase``` class provides a number of features: